Educator licensure is available. Students planning to teach in senior high schools must major in a subject area.

 We offer emphases in professional physics, applied physics or physics secondary education (teacher licensure).
 Our students frequently conduct research, including work at federal laboratories.
 Our graduates are highly sought-after for careers in research, education, medicine, engineering, chemistry, ecology and the military.

 Political science is the study of politics and its connection to human life.
 As a political science major, you will examine such areas as the relationships between law and political institutions; economic and political power; and culture and political identity.
 You also will have many opportunities for engaged learning, including internships, travel abroad programs and a spring break trip to Washington, D.C.
+For students that hold an associate degree, we offer an online degree completion program.

 Ultimately, you will gain solid basis for intellectual and personal growth, civic participation and professional success.
 NIU political science majors have gone on to careers in numerous areas, including law, business, journalism, education, intelligence and government.

 Psychology is the scientific study of the mind and behavior.
 You will choose from a wide range of courses on current topics in the field, including stress, trauma, sexuality, motivation and adolescent development.
 As part of the major, you will participate in a set of learning experiences that focus on research in psychology.
+This program is offered in DeKalb or at Harper College University Center.

 Psychologists work in many settings, including schools, hospitals, businesses, government, laboratories, nonprofits and mental health organizations.
 Our graduates with bachelor’s degrees have found jobs in research, business, child care, employment counseling, foster care work, social work, marketing, personnel selection and other fields.